Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas Performance Insights

-- Kansas wins the rebound battle by 1.3 boards on average.
-It collects 33.3 rebounds per game, which ranks 86th in college basketball, while its opponents grab 32 per contest.
+- Kansas records 33.3 rebounds per game (86th in college basketball) while allowing 32 per contest to its opponents.
+It outrebounds opponents by 1.3 boards per game.

-- Kansas connects on 7 three-pointers per game (220th in college basketball), while its opponents have made 6.5 on average.
+- Kansas connects on 7 three-pointers per game (220th in college basketball) at a 34.6% rate (157th in college basketball), compared to the 6.5 its opponents make while shooting 31.2% from beyond the arc.

-- The Jayhawks put up 95.6 points per 100 possessions (128th in college basketball), while giving up 86 points per 100 possessions (51st in college basketball).
+- The Jayhawks' 95.6 points per 100 possessions on offense rank 128th in college basketball, and the 86 points they allow per 100 possessions rank 51st in college basketball.

-- Kansas has committed 12.1 turnovers per game (211th in college basketball play), 1.5 fewer than the 13.6 it forces on average (64th in college basketball).
+- Kansas has committed 1.5 fewer turnovers per game than its opponents, averaging 12.1 (211th in college basketball play) while forcing 13.6 (64th in college basketball).

 Arkansas Performance Insights

-- The Razorbacks outscore opponents by 7.1 points per game (posting 74.4 points per game, 116th in college basketball, and giving up 67.3 per outing, 96th in college basketball) and have a +242 scoring differential.
+- The Razorbacks are outscoring opponents by 7.1 points per game, with a +242 scoring differential overall.
+They put up 74.4 points per game (116th in college basketball) and give up 67.3 per outing (96th in college basketball).

 - Arkansas comes out on top in the rebound battle by an average of 3.3 boards.
-It pulls down 32.6 rebounds per game (120th in college basketball) compared to its opponents' 29.3.
+It records 32.6 rebounds per game (119th in college basketball) compared to its opponents' 29.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.